 AMP has a sustainable investment philosophy based on a framework of principles aligned to our values but designed to continue to produce returns in line with or better than a traditional market index.
-This framework aims to reflect the sustainability values of our customers and the broader market.

-AMP's Sustainable Investment Philosophy applies to AMP funds - where AMP is directly responsible for managing the funds.
-Third party funds are approved by AMP's Investment Committee (being the AMP Wealth Management New Zealand Investment Committee) as being appropriate for the Scheme and align with the Scheme's overarching objectives and philosophy.
-However, those third party funds adhere to their own particular sustainability philosophies as set out in their scheme statements of investment policy and objectives.
+AMP's Sustainable Investment Philosophy applies to AMP branded funds - where AMP is directly responsible for managing the funds.
+Third Party Funds are approved by AMP's Investment Committee (being the AMP Wealth Management New Zealand Investment Committee) as being appropriate for the Scheme and align with the Scheme's overarching objectives and philosophy.
+However, those Third Party Funds adhere to their own particular sustainability philosophies as set out in their scheme statements of investment policy and objectives or, in the case of the Global Select funds, at amp.co.nz/gssi.